-Short-Term Cash Incentives in Fiscal 2017
+Short-Term Cash Incentives in Fiscal 2020

-We offer a short-term incentive opportunity in the form of cash incentive awards to all of our executive officers.
-These incentive awards are paid from a single, centralized pool that supports short-term cash incentive payments made to our executive officers under our Management Incentive Plan and to other eligible employees under our Broad-Based Incentive Plan.
+We offer a short-term incentive opportunity in the form of cash incentive awards to our executive officers.
+For fiscal 2020, these incentive awards were paid from a single, centralized pool that supported short-term cash incentive payments to our executive officers and vice president-level leaders under our Management Incentive Plan ("MIP") and to other eligible employees under our Broad-Based Incentive Plan ("BBIP").